KurohanaJuri/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

 Every 30 seconds our website show a array of random numbers, with data comming from dynamic server.
 It's only work with the reverse proxy because the dynamc server and the static had a different IP and the reverse proxy is here to redirect differents resquests to the correct server.

+### 2.5 Dynamic reverse proxy configuration

+Our containers can be launch autonomous without any configuration.
+The script in `docker_images` seach the static and dynamic servers IP to pass to the reverse proxy container.